Solo Diabate: Al Ahly Benghazi (2023–2024)

+Return to Petro de Luanda (2024–2025)

+On 10 August 2024, Petro de Luanda announced that they signed Diabate, who returned after one year.
+He reached a record-extending fourth final with Petro, but lost to Al Ahli Tripoli.
+Diabate was however given the BAL Sportsmanship Award.

+Dar City (2025–present)

+On 8 October 2025, Diabate joiend Tanzanian champions Dar City of the NBL and the Road to BAL.

 International career

 Diabate was a member of the Ivory Coast national basketball team at the 2007 and 2009 FIBA Africa Championship.
 In 2009, he helped the team to a surprise silver medal to qualify for the country's first FIBA World Championship in 24 years.
 On 19 June 2015, Diabate was one of 27 players to be named to the Ivory Coast's preliminary squad for the 2015 Africa Championship by head coach Hugues Occansey.

 Diabate played with Ivory Coast at AfroBasket 2021 in Rwanda and got his second silver medal.